 This campaign couldn't stop England crashing out of the competition in a game against Iceland, though.

 The huge Share a Coke campaign is perhaps one of the most successful product redesigns in branding history.
 With the Coca-Cola stylings and colourways already immediately recognisable, the soft drinks company decided to focus on a social theme to get its name out there even more.

 By replacing the title Coca-Cola on one side of the bottle with one of the top 250 names in that particular country (including generic nicknames and titles to ensure that everyone felt included), consumers felt an unparalleled connection with the iconic brand.

-Released as part of a limited run across 600,000 bars in the UK, YouTube Break was run as part of a tie-up between Nestle and Google.
-With Google tending to name its operating systems after sweet snacks, including the Android 4.4 'KitKat', the rebrand suddenly makes sense.
+Released as part of a limited run across 600,000 bars in the UK, YouTube Break was run as part of a tie-in between Nestle and Google.
+With Google tending to name its operating systems after sweet snacks, including the Android 4.4 KitKat, the rebrand suddenly makes sense.

-Popular beverage brand Beck's beer supported artists back in 2012 by showcasing four of the world's top talents on the labels of their 275ml Beck's Pilsner bottles.
+Popular beverage brand Beck's beer supported artists back in 2012 by showcasing four of the world's top talents on the labels of its 275ml Beck's Pilsner bottles.

 "We are always looking to support artists who are doing really interesting and ground-breaking work.
-The work that may go unnoticed at first, but can’t be ignored," said Fabienne Rollot, European Marketing Director, Beck's.
+The work that may go unnoticed at first, but can’t be ignored," said Fabienne Rollot, European marketing director at Beck's.

-This temporary redesign is just the latest in the beer's long history of supporting creative talent.
-Through their Arts Label initiative the brand promoted the likes of Tracey Emin, Damien Hirst and Jeff Koons.
+This temporary redesign is one of many initiatives in the beer's long history of supporting creative talent.
+Through its Arts Label initiative the brand promoted the likes of Tracey Emin, Damien Hirst and Jeff Koons.
 A Facebook app accompanied the campaign, which allowed users to create their own artwork.